-No signs and notices were produced by the Commission during the year.
+All signs and notices were produced in both Welsh and English by the Commission during the year.
 (Standard numbers 57 to 59, 65 and 66).

 The number of the Welsh speaking staff in the Commission has enabled the Commission to provide a Welsh language reception service when required (Standards number 61)